+Ownership Guidelines

-Ownership Guidelines and Hedging Policies: We do not currently have a stock ownership policy for our executive officers.
+We do not currently have a stock ownership policy for our executive officers.
 However, all of our NEOs own shares of the Company's common stock or vested, but unexercised, equity awards.
 Mr. Blonigan as a member of the Company's Board is subject to the director stock ownership guidelines of the Company.
-The Company has an insider trading policy which, among other things, prohibits insiders from short sales of Intevac common stock.
-Other than these prohibitions, the Company has no specific policy regarding hedging of stock ownership positions.